This project is evolved from AddressBook-Level3.

 Can save both address book data and user preference data in JSON format, and read them back into corresponding objects.

-component's job is to save/retrieve objects that belong to the Model
+Depends on some classes in the Model component (because the Storage component's job is to save/retrieve objects that belong to the Model).

-Classes used by multiple components are in the seedu.address.commons
+Classes used by multiple components are in the seedu.address.commons package.

 This section describes some noteworthy details on how certain features are implemented.

-are specified through prefixes (n/, p/, e/, a/, rsvp/, r/ and t/) and their corresponding values.
+The add_guest command creates and adds a new Guest object into the address book.
+The attributes of the Guest are specified through prefixes (n/, p/, e/, a/, rsvp/, r/ and t/) and their corresponding values.

-The sequence diagrams below provide an overview for the execution flow of an add_guest
+The sequence diagrams below provide an overview for the execution flow of an add_guest command.

 Note: In the diagrams below,

-should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.
+Note: The lifeline for AddGuestCommandParser should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.

 Explanation: